 If you have any questions about our activities, please contact us.
 We strive to keep our communities vibrant and active.
 Click the link to the Activity calendar.
 Calendar PDF

 There's always something going on at our community and we make every effort to make it feel like home.
-Our residents not only enjoy a secure environment, where help is always around, but the sense of camaraderie and vibrant atmosphere make life interesting.
+Our residents not only enjoy a secure environment, where help is always available, but the sense of camaraderie and vibrant atmosphere make life interesting.
 We put great effort into providing a wide variety of activities to keep residents physically, spiritually and mentally active.
 Several church services are offered weekly, along with regular outings to local eateries and points of interest.
 Pictured, is the spread for our weekly coffee chat where we offer specialty brews like Starbucks and plenty of goodies for the sweet tooth.
 If morning isn't your thing, we also provide plenty of activities several nights a week.
 Sign up for a tour and join us for an activity to see how much fun we can be!

 We recently hosted a Seniors' Prom with the help of the Bradfield Center as well as many amazing volunteers.
 This event was open to Liberty residents as well as members of the Lima community.
 The turnout was wonderful, and as you can see, it was a blast!
 With the help of our volunteers and sponsors, attendees received corsages and boutonnieres, as well as an official prom portrait.
 Our kitchen staff prepared punch and delicious hors' devours to nibble on as everyone boogied to some great 50's, 60's and 70's music.
 Our residents are still talking about what a great time they had, so we're already making plans for another prom next year!